-How perfectly or exactly you can imagine something in hypnosis has no impact on the experience and effectiveness of the results.
+How perfectly or precisely you can imagine something in hypnosis has no impact on the experience and effectiveness of the results.

 Visualization is often just a matter of practice, and hypnotic trance can help you in developing better visualization skills.